-History Of The Bajua People
+History Of The Bajau People

 The precise origin of the Bajau people remains unknown.
 But we do know enough to trace the basic path of their story.

 An ethnic group of Malay origin, the Bajau people have lived almost exclusively on the water for centuries.
-While other "sea nomad" groups have existed in history, the Bajua may be the last seafaring people still in existence today.
+While other "sea nomad" groups have existed in history, the Bajau may be the last seafaring people still in existence today.

-They reside in Southeast Asia, in the waters southwest of the Phillippines.
+They reside in Southeast Asia, in the waters southwest of the Philippines.
 A migratory people, they drift from place to place and remain unattached in any official sense to any of the neighboring countries.

 Without an official state record or even much of a written history to call their own, the story of the Bajau people is rooted in their own unique folklore and traditions, with oral history passed down from generation to generation.